thebasilugo/game-blackjack/README.md

 ## Acknowledgments

-This project was created by thebasilugo as a fun exercise to build a simple Blackjack game using HTML, CSS, and JavaScript.
+This project was created by thebasilugo as a fun exercise to build a simple Blackjack game using popular frontend technologies.
 It was inspired by the classic card game.

 ## Contact

-If you have any questions or need further assistance, feel free to contact me at basilugo2@gmail.com.
+If you have any questions or need further assistance, feel free to contact me at [email](mailto:basilugo2@gmail.com).

 **Enjoy playing Blackjack!**